-Born in 1946 in Liberia.
-Woewiyu is one of the co-founders and leader of the National Patriotic Front of Liberia (NPFL).
+Born in 1946 in Liberia, Jucontee Thomas Smith Woewiyu is a former co-founder and one of the leaders of the National Patriotic Front of Liberia (NPFL).

-Since January 1972, Woewiyu has legal permanent residence in the United States of America.
+Since January 1972 Woewiyu has legal permanent residence in the United States of America.
 He applied for the United States citizenship in January 2006.